Matt Braly: Personal life

 Braly is of Thai descent.
 His mother, On Braly, provided the voice of Mrs. Boonchuy on Amphibia.
-He is currently married to software engineer, Kathrine Bedrosian.
+Braly and his wife, software engineer Katherine Bedrosian, both attended Christian Brothers High School together.
+They married on April 21, 2018.
+On January 31, 2025, Braly became a father as he and Bedrosian welcomed their first child, a boy named Alex.

-As a kid, Braly used to watch films such as Mortal Kombat (1995) due to them being filmed in Thailand, as there was no Thai representation on TV.
+As a child, Braly used to watch films such as Mortal Kombat (1995) due to them being filmed in Thailand, as there was no Thai representation on television.
 He also used to draw characters from franchises like Mortal Kombat and Sonic the Hedgehog.
 Braly is a fan of the Sonic the Hedgehog franchise, and was inspired by the opening sequence in the first episode of the anime Sonic X for the climax of the Amphibia episode "True Colors".
 Similarly, he was inspired by several horror films for the episode "The Shut-In" due to being a horror fan.
 He is also a fan of the Disney series Gargoyles and the film The Princess and the Frog; cast members from both productions have appeared through Amphibia.
 Both Braly and his wife are fans of RuPaul's Drag Race; RuPaul himself had a recurring role in season 3 of Amphibia.